Dirk Borgognone: Professional career

-Much like Ove Johansson, whose 69-yard field goal in the NAIA in 1976 is the only field goal on record to have bested Borgognone's high school kick, Borgognone struggled to make the National Football League.
+Much like Ove Johansson, whose 69-yard field goal in the NAIA in 1976 had been the only field goal on record to have bested Borgognone's high school kick (though that figure was later bested by a 70-yard field goal by Cam Little in the NFL preseason in 2025), Borgognone struggled to make the National Football League.
 He spent years bouncing between NFL training camps, mainly as a kickoff specialist (the NFL had prohibited the use of kicking tees for field goals and extra points for a decade).
 Dirk received unsuccessful tryouts from the Minnesota Vikings in 1990, the Atlanta Falcons in 1991, the Cleveland Browns in 1992, and the Indianapolis Colts in 1993.
 Both the Miami Dolphins and Washington Redskins gave him a tryout during the 1994 NFL season, but neither team signed him.
 He was picked up by the Green Bay Packers for the 1995 season and was on the roster for two games, filling in for their usual starter Chris Jacke.
 Borgognone, after a poor tryout for the San Francisco 49ers in 1996, never played professional football again.
 He briefly considered a football comeback in 1999 at the request of Ray Pelfrey, but, despite feeling physically able to do so, decided against making another run at the NFL.